nodejs/node/doc/api/n-api.md

 This API returns various properties of a typed array.

+Any of the out parameters may be `NULL` if that property is unneeded.

 *Warning*: Use caution while using this API since the underlying data buffer is managed by the VM.